hedgeho/rar/README.md

 RAR project source code.
 <a href = "https://play.google.com/store/apps/details?id=ru.gurhouse.sch">Link to Google Play</a>

+We won the title of <a href="https://www.jetbrains.com/lp/pycharm-10-years/">PyCharm Project of the Decade</a>! (first project in the list)

+And we reached over 300 DAU in 2019.

 Tech stack: Java, Android, Firebase | Python, Flask, PostgreSQL, Ubuntu, Digital Ocean VPS, Nginx

 E-mail for questions: developers.rar@gmail.com